akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.5-upgrade-advisories.md

 }
 ```

+> [!WARNING]
+> `state-store-mode=persistence` will be deprecated and `state-store-mode=ddata` will eventually be made the default.
+Make plans to migrate off of persistence _urgently_.

-#### Migrating to New Sharding Storage From Akka.Persistence
+#### Migrating to DData From Akka.Persistence with Remember Entities

-> [!NOTE]
-> This section applies to users who are using `remember-entities=on` and want to migrate to using the low-latency event-sourced based storage.
+This section applies to users who are using `remember-entities=on` and want to migrate to using the low-latency event-sourced based storage.
 All other users should just migrate to `state-store-mode=ddata`.

 Switching over to using `remember-entities-store = eventsourced` will cause an initial migration of data from the `ShardCoordinator`'s journal into separate event journals going forward.